cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 c === d // true
 ```

-Primitive data types are considered **immutable**, which simply means you cannot modify a primitive data after it has been created.
+Primitive data types are considered **immutable**, which simply means you cannot modify primitive data after it has been created.

 Example: